 Let’s start with the roster.

-Scott Brooks isn’t a miracle worker.
+It is clear that Scott Brooks isn’t a miracle worker.
 He can’t turn water into wine.
 He can’t make John Wall and Bradley Beal into Russell Westbrook and Kevin Durant.
 He can’t turn average to below average players into offensive sparkplugs or defensive stoppers.
 There has to be something there to work with.
 Can you score on the move?
 Do you have a shot that works in times of stress?
 Can you make an open look?
 Do you move the ball?
 Can you guard pick and roll?

-This is a team of inconsistent players that Wall, Beal and Brooks have to legitimize with flawless execution.
+The Wizards are a team of inconsistent players that Wall, Beal and Brooks have to legitimize with flawless execution.
 But flawless means near perfect.

 As you know, nothing is perfect in the District.